dionimar/galois-field/README.md

-# galois-field
-Polynomials over Galois Field
+# Polynomials over Galois Field

 The polynomials on the finite fields play a fundamental role for the development of algorithms, especially for encryption.
 This project tries to discover the main algorithms about finite fields, trying to emphasize their optimization.